apollographql/apollo-client/docs/source/apollo-client/queries.md

 <h2 id="watchQuery" title="ApolloClient#watchQuery">ApolloClient#watchQuery(options)</h2>

-Run a GraphQL query and return a QueryObservable that is updated as the query result in the store changes.
+Run a GraphQL query and return a QueryObservable that is updated as the query result in the store changes, or throws an [`ApolloError`](#ApolloError).

 - `query: string` A GraphQL query string to fetch.
 - `variables: Object` The variables to pass along with the query.